 All external agencies operating at the shelter shall provide a liaison to the IMT.
 A Binghamton University Agency Representative shall be provided to the Broome County EOC while the shelter is open.

 Because the management of an emergency shelter may exhaust many University resources, it may be necessary to temporarily terminate or alter activities on campus.
 The IMT shall make the final determination as to the status of any campus activity.
 Events/actions that must be considered include, but are not limited to the following activities:

 - Operation of laboratories: Environmental Health and Safety and other emergency responders may not be immediately available for emergency response.

-- Athletic events: Key staff may not be able to support this type event (i.e. police, parking services, Physical Facilities, etc.).
+- Athletic events: Key staff may not be able to support this type event (i.e. police, parking services, Facilities Management, etc.).

 - Other events: Any other event that requires the use of University staff, resources or facilities that may impact the safety of the event attendees or the shelter operation.

 - Dining Halls: Not all dining halls may be able to operate during a shelter operation on campus due to lack of resources and Sodexo staff that have been relocated to the evacuation shelter.
 Sodexo staff shall make recommendations as to the operational status and capabilities of all campus dining facilities to the IMT.